 1. Use a Seed Heating Mat

 Temperature is potentially the most important factor in successful seed germination.
 Most homes are not quite warm enough to be in the ideal temperature range for pepper seed germination.
-Pepper seeds will germinate most quickly and consistently when the soil is kept between 80-90°F.
+Pepper seeds will germinate most quickly and consistently when the soil is kept between 80-90°F. Our pepper seeds this year sprouted about 4-7 days after planting thanks keeping the temperatures up.

 That’s pretty warm.
 Thankfully, there is a perfect solution for pepper growers.
 Seed heating mats are basically controlled heating pads that simultaneously measure soil temperature and apply gentle heat to reach the desired temp.